MuradAwawdeh/jobs-listing-page/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This project provides a prototype for a job listing page with add, delete and filter capabilities.
 There are no UI libraries used in this project, only vanilla css is used.
-The data is this project is mock data.
+The data used in this project is mock data.

 ## Getting Started